xingyif/scalabridge/README.md

 ## Why should you organize a ScalaBridge workshop?
 One of the best ways to grow the community and to bring diversity into the community is to organize ScalaBridge workshops.
+To learn more about why diversity is important, please go [here](./why-diversity.md).

 ## How to organize a ScalaBridge workshop?